ToroData/Tech-Insights-AI-Machine-Learning-Quantum-Computing-More/README.md

 ## Latest Articles

-- **Time-Independent Perturbation Theory Applied to a Spin-1/2 Particlem**
+- **Time-Independent Perturbation Theory Applied to a Spin-1/2 Particle**
   - **Description:** This review examines the application of the first-order time-independent perturbation theory to a spin 1/2 particle.
 Energy corrections and eigenstates are derived using a perturbative Hamiltonian that includes a small perturbation in the spin direction \(S_y \).
 The main goal of this paper is to present how a degenerate two-level system can be analysed systematically using principles of quantum mechanics and perturbation theory.
   - **Link:** [Read Post](https://www.linkedin.com/posts/ricard-santiago-raigada-garc%C3%ADa_time-independent-perturbation-theory-activity-7248004191472742400-1oSk?utm_source=share&utm_medium=member_desktop) | [Download PDF](pdf/Time_Independent_Perturbation_Theory_Applied_to_a_Spin_1_2_Particle.pdf)